Al-xandr1/Al-xandr1/README.md

 🔭 I’m working on Sberbank at Samara

-🌱 I’m currently learning Go, when I get a free minute :)
+🌱 I’m currently learning Python, when I get a free minute :)

 #### Here is a short describe of my skills: